-The three whale species in our study – the Antarctic minke whale (Balaenoptera bonaerensis; Burmeister, 1867), humpback whale (Megaptera novaeangliae; Borowski, 1781), and blue whale (Balaenoptera musculus; Linnaeus, 1758) – tend to have similar life histories and behaviors but range from ~9m in length for the minke whale up to ~25 for an adult blue whale (Goldbogen et al., 2019).
-Finer-scale morphological differences are also present between these species, with the most prominent being the enlarged flukes and flippers of the humpback whale relative to body size (Fish and Battle, 1995).
-Scaling studies among baleen whales allow us to dissect how dissimilar body size and morphology interact and affect swimming kinematics and hydrodynamic performance.

 Cetacean swimming performance has been studied to understand important morphological differences that affect swimming kinematics, behavior and ecology (Fish, 1993a; Curren et al. 1994, Fish 1998).
 However, these studies focused on unsteady maximum speed measurements of smaller and highly maneuverable odontocete species in captivity (Fish, 1993; Fish, 1998).
 In fact, most work on cetaceans and other swimming animals has historically been conducted in a laboratory setting due to the logistical and technological constraints of working in uncontrolled aquatic or marine environments.
 (Edel and Winn, 1978; Fish, 2002; Fish, 2006; Potvin et al., 2009; Fish et al., 2018).
 However, recent technological advances are finally allowing us to study these animals in situ using remote sensing biologgers that allow for the measurement of uncontrolled behavior as well as the surrounding ecological context (Johnson, 2011; Goldbogen et al., 2017).
-Additionally, unmanned aircraft vehicles (UAV) are especially useful for classifying the demographic and health status of marine mammals (Christiansen et al., 2016; Johnston, 2019).
+Additionally, photographs obtained from unmanned aircraft vehicles (UAV) are especially useful for classifying the demographic and health status of marine mammals (Christiansen et al., 2016; Johnston, 2019).
 When used in concert, biologging devices and UAV drones can complement each other and allow us to answer a wide range of questions related to the fundamental biology of cryptic species such as marine mammals in their natural habitats (Jones et al., 2006; Chambot & Bird, 2015; Johnston, 2019).

 Here, we use Custom Animal Tracking Solutions (CATS) tags and UAS measures to calculate thrust power, drag coefficients, Reynolds numbers, and propulsive efficiencies for free-swimming whales.
-Previous studies have estimated the propulsive efficiency of swimming for odontocetes and other swimming animals to be approximately ~75-85% (Fish, 1998), but the upper end of the body size range remain unstudied.
+Previous studies have estimated the propulsive efficiency of swimming for odontocetes and other swimming animals to be approximately ~75-90% (Fish, 1998), but the upper end of the body size range remains unstudied.
 This information on large whales will provide insight into the evolution of body shapes for whales and other oscillatory swimmers and will improve our understanding of baleen whale energetic efficiency (Gough et al., 2019; Goldbogen et al. 2019 Science scaling peper).
 Propulsive efficiency is typically defined as the percentage of locomotive energy that is successfully transferred into useful work and forward thrust (Chopra and Kambe, 1977; Fish, 1993).
 A propulsive efficiency of >80% for these large whales would fill in our knowledge gap for the extreme upper end of body size and support the idea that oscillatory swimming is one of the most energetically efficient swimming modes for animals of any size that are required to swim rapidly or travel long distances.

-Methods:
+Methods

+Focal Whales

+The whales that are the focus of the study include the Antarctic minke whale (Balaenoptera bonaerensis, Burmeister, 1867), humpback whale (Megaptera novaeangliae, Borowski, 1781) and blue whale (Balaenoptera musculus, Linnaeus, 1758).
+The three whale species in our study – the, humpback whale (Megaptera novaeangliae), and blue whale (Balaenoptera musculus).
+The three species are members of the family Baleanoptera, commonly referred to as rorquals, and tend to have similar life histories and behaviors.
+The three speceis ranged in size from ~9 m in length for the minke whale, ~ up to 19 m for the humpback whale, and up to ~25 m for an adult blue whale (Goldbogen et al., 2019).
+Distinct morphological differences are also present between these species, with the most prominent being the enlarged flukes and flippers of the humpback whale relative to body size (Fish and Battle, 1995).

+Data on foraging and swimming was collected on humpback and blue whales off the coast in California (Monterey Bay, Santa Barbara) and on the minke whale around Antarctica.
+MAY NEED MORE ON THE LOCALITIES

 CATS Tags and UAV Technology